Databricks

 1. Create a Personal Access Token or Service Principal

 Creating a Personal Access Token is the simplest option to connect to Databricks.
 Databricks recommends using a Service Principal for API access though but it requires the Databricks CLI in order to create a Token.
+When using service principals, Monte Carlo supports token-based authentication and OAuth authentication (M2M).

 Option 1: Creating a Service Principal (Recommended)